nicholasbishop/cyusb-rs/README.md

-# fx3
+# cyusb

-Host crate for interacting with the Cypress FX3.
+Host crate for interacting with Cypress USB devices.